98kshitij/Chess_AI_Engine/README.md

 # chess-ai
-A chess engine by someone who know how to play chess.
+A chess engine by someone who want to play chess.

 ## About
 chess-ai is a simple chess AI Engine in JavaScript.